Abdullahi-Yussuf/Abdullahi-Yussuf/README.md

 ### 💼 Professional Summary

-**Data Scientist | JKUAT Student | Moringa School Fellow** I am a Data Scientist dedicated to solving real-world problems through statistical rigor and machine learning.
+**Data Scientist | JKUAT Student | Moringa School Fellow** I am a Data Scientist dedicated to solving real world problems through statistical rigor and machine learning.
 From building predictive models to exploring cloud architecture, I leverage a diverse technical background to turn raw data into strategic decisions.
 I am highly passionate about the intersection of tech, finance, and environmental sustainability.

 ---